GLOBAL MARKETS-Rolling world stock sell-off runs to $4 trillion

 That could be painful for markets that have been propped up by central banks’ stimulus for many years.

-The 10-year U.S. Treasuries yield rose to as high as 2.885 percent on Monday, its highest in four years.
+The 10-year U.S. Treasuries yield rose to as high as 2.885 percent on Monday, its highest in four years and up 47 basis points since the end of 2017.

-But a massive fall in share prices prompted an about-turn, which sent it as far back as 2.662 percent.
-German Bunds, Europe’s equivalent benchmark, then fell 6 basis points in morning trading, their biggest drop in over two months.
+But a massive fall in share prices prompted an about-turn, and on Tuesday, it fell back to as low as 2.662 percent.
+German Bunds, Europe’s equivalent benchmark then fell 5 basis points in early trading, their biggest drop in over two months,

-“Ten-year treasuries at four-year highs - does this herald the start of a bond bear market?
-Or are we simply returning to a more ‘normal’ cycle of higher yields and higher interest rates?” said Graham Bishop, Investment Director at Heartwood Investment Management.
+U.S. interest rate markets are now pricing in only two Federal Reserve rate hikes this year, a big shift from only a few days ago when they were pointing to three or even four hikes.

-The CBOE Volatility index, the closely followed measure of expected near-term U.S. stock market volatility, jumped 20 points to 37, its highest level since August 2015.
+The CBOE Volatility index, the closely followed “fear-index” measure of expected near-term stock market volatility, jumped 20 points to 37 its highest level since August 2015.

 That left some popular exchange-traded products that investors use to benefit from calm market conditions facing potential liquidation.

-Keen to avoid further risk, investors were closing their positions in other assets, including the currency market, where a popular trade has been to sell the dollar against the euro and other currencies seen as benefiting from higher future interest rates.
+Keen to avoid further risk, investors are closing their positions in other assets, including the currency market, where a popular strategy has been to sell the dollar against the euro and other currencies seen as benefiting from higher interest rates in the future.

-The euro clawed up to $1.2435 on Tuesday, having dropped on Monday.
+The euro was sold off on Monday but popped back up to $1.2435 on Tuesday.
+It took it away from last week’s low of $1.2335.
+That could usher in a further correction after its rally to a 3-year high of $1.2538 late last month.

-Oil prices continued to droop, with international benchmark Brent hitting a one-month low before levelling off at $67.21 per barrel, down 0.4 percent on the day.
+Against the yen, which is often used as a safe-haven currency because of Japan’s solid current account surplus, the dollar slipped as much 0.2 percent to 108.86 yen before clawing back to 109.3.

-U.S. crude futures were trading down 0.6 percent at $63.87 per barrel, while gold nudged up for a fourth day in the last five, to $1,340 per ounce.
+Oil prices also dropped, with international benchmark Brent futures hitting a one-month low before recovering to stand at $67.28 per barrel, down 0.5 percent on the day.

-“I think this is a healthy, albeit rather vicious correction (in equity markets) and we may see more over the next week, but on the whole I really wouldn’t panic,” said broker Marex Spectron’s head of precious metals, David Govett.
+U.S. crude futures traded at $63.87 per barrel, down 0.6 percent, while safe-haven gold was up for a fourth day in the last five, at $1,340 per ounce.